eclipse/packages/charts/hono/README.md

 ## Jaeger Tracing

 Hono's components are instrumented using OpenTracing to allow tracking of the distributed processing of messages flowing through the system.
 The Hono chart can be configured to report tracing information to the [Jaeger tracing system](https://www.jaegertracing.io/).
 The *Spans* reported by the components can then be viewed in a web browser.

 The chart can be configured to deploy and use an example Jaeger back end by means of setting the *jaegerBackendExample.enabled* property to `true` when running Helm:

 ~~~sh
 helm install --dependency-update -n hono --set jaegerBackendExample.enabled=true eclipse-hono eclipse-iot/hono
 ~~~

-This will create a Jaeger back end instance suitable for testing purposes and will configure all deployed Hono components to use the
-Jaeger back end.
+This will create a Jaeger back end instance suitable for testing purposes and will configure all deployed Hono components to use the Jaeger back end.

 Note that this can only be used with the standard Hono images published on Docker Hub with version 1.5.0 or later.
+Custom built images need to include the Jaeger client in order to be able to report data to the Jaeger back end.
-Custom images must have been built with the Jaeger client included.
-For the standard Hono components that means using the `jaeger` Maven profile for the build.
+For the standard Hono components this can be achieved by means of activating the `jaeger` Maven during the build process.

 The following command can then be used to return the IP address at which the Jaeger UI can be accessed in a browser (ensure `minikube tunnel` is running when using minikube):